 - Brand Loyalty Research: This research examines the level of customer loyalty and repeat business a brand enjoys.
 It helps understand how likely customers will stick with a brand over time.

-- Brand Identity Research: This research delves into the visual and verbal elements of a brand’s identity, such as logos, slogans, colors, and messaging.
+- Brand Identity Research: This research explores the visual and verbal elements of a brand’s identity, such as logos, slogans, colors, and messaging.
 It assesses how well these elements communicate the brand’s values and personality.

 - Brand Positioning Research: This type of research helps determine how a brand is positioned in the minds of consumers relative to its competitors.
 It aims to identify a unique and compelling position that differentiates the brand.